Price of fairness: Cake-cutting with connected pieces

-Egalitarian price of fairness

-In a proportional division, the value of each partner is at least 1/n of the total.
+As for egalitarian welfare, in a proportional division, the value of each partner is at least 1/n of the total.
 In particular, the value of the least fortunate agent (which is called the egalitarian welfare of the division) is at least 1/n.
 This means that in an egalitarian-optimal division, the egalitarian welfare is at least 1/n, and so an egalitarian-optimal division is always proportional.
 Hence, the egalitarian price of proportionality (EPOP) is 1: